Why go over the river and through the woods this Thanksgiving when you can hop in the car or catch a quick flight to NOLA?

 Thanksgiving Day at the Fair Grounds Race Course is a tradition for many New Orleans families.
 Don a fun hat and come out to this historic track to play the ponies and enjoy a Thanksgiving feast.
 For reservations and more information about spending the day at America’s third oldest race track, click here.

 Many of New Orleans’ best restaurants are open on Thanksgiving Day.
-You’ll find busy kitchens all over the city including those at Bistreaux, Café Adelaide, Commander’s Palace, Court of Two Sisters, Fogo de Chao, Ralph’s on the Park, Sobou and Tujaque’s.
-Give grandmere a break this year and make your reservations now
+Give grandmere a break this year and make your reservations now.
+See Restaurants Open on Thanksgiving Day.

 The fun kicks off with an enormous Thanksgiving parade from the Superdome to the French Market, featuring brass bands from all around the United States.
 Speaking of bands, don’t miss the “Battle of the Bands” held in the Superdome the night before the big game.
 Learn more.